 Alaina is also a vocal advocate for paid family leave.
 Without any paid leave following her first pregnancy, she relied on the support of her mother to get back on her feet.
 As challenging as this moment was in her life, Alaina understood that many lack the path to safety that she narrowly found and committed to fighting for women’s issues, including guaranteed paid leave.
-And as a business owner, she knows businesses can not bear this cost on their own.
+However, as a business owner, she knows businesses can not bear this cost on their own.

 2009 – 2016 Growing a Digital Agency to over $1M

 As a single mother and without venture funding or family wealth, Alaina starts her own digital agency in 2009 at the start of the Great Recession.
 She goes on to defy defies the odds by becoming one of the 1.7% of women business owners who grows a business past $1 million in revenue.
 Her business growth was not without its ups and downs.
 In those years Alaina met every challenge small and medium-sized business owners face: rising healthcare costs for employees, a competitive job market, and zero assistance from the government or any Amazon-like tax breaks.
 She faced potential bankruptcy on more than one occasion but kept the business afloat with high-interest loans.
+She’s now a fierce advocate for consumer protection.
 In 2016, recognizing the obstacles against women in tech and digital, Alaina starts an organization called Women in Digital.
 Now known as Together Digital, the 2K member group spans across over 20 cities nationwide.Read more

 2000-2006 Radio Days & Single Motherhood